Attendee Frequently Asked Questions

 - Most hotels have a business center where you can check e-mail as well.

 At the Show

-- Walk row by row, floor by floor.
+- Walk row by row.
 You never know what you may find.

 - Don’t be shy.
 If you see a busy booth, ask what time would be good for you to come back.